fs-connect/connectAppGen/README.md

  Three built-in sample Apps are provided part of this project:

 1. sample_app1.yaml => contains dummy XYZ integration, which you can simply tune to help you bootstrap your App.
-    a.
 This app uses "template" as Python Scripts template.
 2. sample_app2.yaml => Minimal Slack App (working).
 Demonstrate the easiest "Hello World!"
 App by simply posting to Slack via Bot-id, on a default or custom slack channel.
-    a. this app uses "template2" as Python Scripts template.
+This app uses "template2" as Python Scripts template.
 3. sample_app3.yaml => More complex - fully featured (workable) Cylance App clone.
-    a. this app uses "template3" as Python Scripts template.
+This app uses "template3" as Python Scripts template.

 You can choose any of the above projects to bootstrap your new Connect App Project - simply by modifying the corresponding YAML file and generating the new configurations / Python scrips from the respective templates.
 We will be covering adding more templates in the next section.